-The following recalculations and improvements of the emission inventories have been made since the emission reporting in 2016.
+The following recalculations and improvements of the emission inventories have been made since the emission reporting in 2017.

-The gasoline fuel consumption for road transport has been somewhat changed for gasoline, due to a large revision of the emission inventory for gasoline fuelled household and gardening machinery.
-As an effect of this non road revision, a smaller amount of gap filling non road gasoline has been subtracted from DEA reported fuel sales for road transport, compared to the previous submission.
+The bio etanol fuel consumption for road transport has been somewhat changed, due to the inclusion of bio etanol in the emission inventory for gasoline fuelled non road machinery and recreational craft from 2006 onwards.
+As an effect of this non road revision, a small amount of gap filling non road bio etanol has been subtracted from DEA reported fuel sales for road transport.